-When I was around 14, I started to think about what I wanted to do.
+When I was around fourteen, I started to think about what I wanted to work with.
 I was first exposed to the knowledge of recording through documentaries and music videos at the time, where you could see what consoles and studio spaces looked like.
-I was fascinated by it, and wanted to explore that avenue.
+I was fascinated by it and wanted to explore that avenue.
 There was a small local recording studio in Barnet, where I lived, which was called Liberty Hall, and they were offering a recording course that I ending up taking.
-It based around 8-track reel-to-reel tape machines, with a few bits of outboard gear, and was a 12 week course that gave me a proper taste for what recording was about.
+It was based around eight-track tape machines, with a few bits of outboard gear, and was a twelve-week course that gave me a proper taste for what recording was about.

-Following that, I looked around for music-related college courses, and ended up doing a course at City Westminster College in Paddington for a couple of years.
-After that, I went through the standard routine of sending out letters to studios, and got the usual stock response back saying”We have no positions“, bla bla.
+Following that, I looked around for music-related college courses, and ended up doing a course at City of Westminster College in Paddington for a couple of years.
+After that, I went through the standard routine of sending out letters to studios, and got the usual stock response back saying, “We have no positions“.
 So I was kind of in no-mans-land.
 But eventually I got a job in a local pro audio shop.
 They happened to have a high turnaround of intern kids that were in their early teens.
-One of them randomly said to me, “There’s a job going at Abbey Road, and I’m going to apply“.
-It came out of the blue, and I didn’t even know if he was telling the truth or if his information was legit.
-But I figured “nothing ventured, nothing gained”.
+One of them randomly said to me, “There’s a job going at Abbey Road, and I’m going to apply “.
+It came out of the blue, and I didn’t even know if he was telling the truth, but I figured “nothing ventured, nothing gained “.
 So I called up Abbey Road out of the Yellow Pages, and explained that I wanted the job.
-After talking for a bit, they said “Why don’t you come down to the studio for an interview?“.
+After talking for a bit, they said “Why don’t you come down to the studio for an interview? “.
 I got the job following that.

 I think I was the first official runner at Abbey Road.
-Prior to that, they would just whoever was around to fetch coffee and do other tasks.
-But once I came on, it became my official job to run errands for clients, haha.
+Prior to that, they would just use whoever was around to fetch coffee and do other tasks.
+But once I came on, it became my official job to run errands for clients.

 Interesting.
 And how did you graduate from being a runner to a higher position within the studio?